brigadier/geodata2/README.md

     $ rebar3 ct

-Tests use some example mmdb databases taken from MaxMind github repo.
+Tests use some demo mmdb databases checked out from MaxMind github repo.
 The databases are licensed under Creative Commons Attribution-ShareAlike 3.0 license and contain just a few IP ranges.